PrestaShop/prestashop-specs/back-office/multistorespecialsspecs.md

 4)  If a group or a specific shop is selected, some fields are disabled and don’t have checkboxes allowing to enable them. <br/>
 A message is displayed when the user hovers these fields: "You can modify this parameter in all shops context only.
 Switch context to enable it."

-5) The action is not possible or the listing isn't accessible in all shops or in a group context.<br/>
+5) The page isn't displayed in all shops or in a group context.<br/>
-A specific information message is displayed in these pages
+The page is displayed only when a specific shop is selected<br/>
+Display an information message on these pages: "Note that this page is available in a single shop context only.
+Switch context to work on it."

 ### List of pages for specific case 1) "Add new” actions only enabled in a specific shop context